 Nursing students whose first language is not English should be aware that they may not be able to complete the program of study within the described time frame.
 Individual advising is available and is directed toward student success.

-Current students who have difficulty in the program may be encouraged to take extra steps (e.g., enroll half-time in nursing courses, participate in ESL courses or activities) in an effort to increase the probability of their success in the program and on the certifying examinations.
+Current students who have difficulty in the program may be encouraged to take extra steps (e.g., enroll half-time in nursing courses, participate in ESL courses or activities) to increase the probability of their success in the program and on the certifying examinations.